kkkrackpot/lobsterdao-perks/README.md

 <p><b>LobsterDAO members</b> are <b>Lobster holders</b>, ETH addresses
 which hold <b>10b57e6</b> NFT(s), either minted,
 or bought at secondary markets (see https://holders.lobsterdao.io/).</p>
+<p><b>Entry Closed</b>: the entry is not possible
+anymore (e.g. snapshot already taken).
+The latecomers are NGMI even if they get a Lobster NFT now.</p>
+<p><b>Entry Open</b>: the entry is still
+possible.
+However, before aping double check it in Lobster Telegram/Discord chat or contact the corresponding project directly!</p>
 <p>The list doesn't specify <i>why</i> a perk was
 given.
 However, if a project submits such info here, it will be included.</p>